MileHacker Logo

 • Enjoy free swimming and relaxation at public beaches around Efate, like Eton Beach.

 • Stroll along the The Vibrant hub of efate waterfront promenade.
-Wandering through has a free experience.
+Wandering through has a no-cost experience.

-• Walk around the city center on self-guided explorations to soak in the atmosphere.
+• Walk around the city revolve around self-guided explorations to soak in the atmosphere.

 • Explore local parks or observe government buildings from the outside at no cost.